Junior college (Singapore): A Level curriculum

 From January 2006, the two-year and three-year university curriculum framework in pre-university centres was replaced with a new and revised curriculum, with the pioneer batch of students sitting for the GCE A-level examinations in 2007.
 In this newly enforced curriculum, the system of categorising subjects according to "Alternative Ordinary (AO)", "Advanced (A)" and "Special (S)" papers or levels has been replaced with the Higher 1 (H1), Higher 2 (H2) and Higher 3 (H3) categories respectively.

-H1and H3 subjects are worth 1 Academic Unit (AU), while H2 subjects are worth 2 AUs.
+H1 and H3 subjects are worth 1 Academic Unit (AU), while H2 subjects are worth 2 AUs.
 Students are expected to take a minimum of 10 AUs (viz.
 3H2+1H1) and a maximum of 12 AUs (viz.
 4H2+1H3 or 3H2+2H3), inclusive of Mother Tongue Language (MTL), Project Work and General Paper or Knowledge & Inquiry.
 However, there have been exceptions; a very small number of outstanding students have been granted approval by MOE to take 13 AUs.
 Students who have taken the Higher Mother Tongue language paper at the O-level and have obtained a minimum grade of 'D7' are exempted from taking formal MTL lessons and examinations in JC1.
 However, they are still required to attend MTL-related enrichment and cannot replace the MTL academic unit with another subject, as MTL is still regarded as an integral component of the curriculum.

-Since 2026, PW and the fourth content-based subject (H1 or H2) will not be counted in the calculation of University Admission Score.
+From 2026, PW and the fourth content-based subject (H1 or H2) will not be counted in the calculation of University Admission Score.

 In tandem with the MOE's aim of achieving more depth rather than mere breadth, the H1 and H2 categories complement each other; in general, a subject taken at H1 is half the breadth of that taken at H2, but is of the same depth and difficulty.